rolfedh/swarm/docs/reference/manage.md

   * `mesos.offerrefusetimeout=5s` — seconds to consider unused resources refused.
 This option sets the value of the `$SWARM_MESOS_OFFER_REFUSE_TIMEOUT` environment variable.
   * `mesos.tasktimeout=5s` — timeout for task creation.
 This option sets the value of the `$SWARM_MESOS_TASK_TIMEOUT` environment variable.
   * `mesos.user=` — framework user.
 This option sets the value of the `$SWARM_MESOS_USER` environment variable.

+### `--discovery-opt` — discovery options
+Specify discovery options, such as paths to the CA certificate, certificate, and private key of the distributed k/v store on a Consul or etcd discovery backend.

+For more information, see [Use TLS with distributed key/value discovery](../discovery.md/#use-tls-with-distributed-key-value-discovery)

+You can enter multiple discovery options, like this:

+`--discovery-opt <value> --discovery-opt <value>`

+For example:

+    --discovery-opt kv.cacertfile=/path/to/mycacert.pem \
+    --discovery-opt kv.certfile=/path/to/mycert.pem \
+    --discovery-opt kv.keyfile=/path/to/mykey.pem \